kentra/domoticz-ambibox-plugin/README.md

 ### How to install?
 Simple.
 Just clone this repository and place this folder(domoticz-ambibox-plugin) in your domoticz installation plugin directory(linux: "~/Domoticz/plugins/", Windwos: "C:\Program Files (x86)\Domoticz\plugin\").
 The you restart Domoticz and set up your Ambibox connection in the Hardware meny in Domoticz.

+### compatibility
+Only tested on Domoticz BETA branch V3.6708